telerik/winforms-docs/wordsprocessing/concepts/document-themes.md

 {{endregion}}

 ## Document Themes

 Now that you have a color and a font schemes, you can create a new __DocumentTheme__.
-You need to specify a name and pass
-          the already created color and font schemes.
+You need to specify a name and pass the already created color and font schemes.
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingDocumentThemes.cs region=radwordsprocessing-concepts-document-themes_4}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingDocumentThemes.vb region=radwordsprocessing-concepts-document-themes_4}}